RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

     c) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled.

-17) Add the RIAPS packages to the Raspberry Pi 4 by using the following command (on the Pi).
+17) Optional: Add the RIAPS packages to the Raspberry Pi 4 by using the following command (on the Pi).

 ```bash
 ./riaps_install_node.sh "arm64" 2>&1 | tee install-node-riaps.log
 ```

-18) Reboot RPi to start the RIAPS services
+- Reboot RPi to start the RIAPS services

+> Note: Release images do not include the RIAPS packages installed.

+18) Optional: Resize the image to 8 MB for release posting

+    a) Install 'gparted'
+    b) Become root user - 'sudo su'
+    c) Start 'gparted'
+    d) Unmount the device (i.e. /dev/sdb)
+    e) Resize to 8192 MiB